Updated: Dec 19, 2022

 5) Take Care of Yourself: Self-care is so important, especially during the holidays.
 Make sure to get enough sleep, exercise, and eat healthy foods.
 But also consider doing things that you particularly love- like scheduling a spa day, reading books, or going for long hikes.

 Remember, however you feel during the holidays is real and valid because they are YOUR feelings.
-Reach out to others, spend time doing activities that are enjoyable for you, set boundaries and consider talking to friends, family or even a therapist if the holidays get particularly tough.
+Reach out to others, spend time doing activities that are enjoyable for you, set boundaries, and consider talking to friends, family, or even a therapist if holidays get particularly tough.